Staging and production Workspaces¶

 tb_host: https://app.tinybird.co

-The important part here is we are using the admin token from the staging Workspace, stored in a secret with name TB_ADMIN_TOKEN_STG.
-Additionally we are setting the tb_env variable to stg, usage of the tb_env input variable is described in the next section.
+The important part is that you are using the admin token from the staging Workspace, stored in a secret with name TB_ADMIN_TOKEN_STG.
+Additionally, you are setting the tb_env variable to stg, usage of the tb_env input variable is described in the next section.

 The CD GitHub Action for the production Workspace, would be like this: